swift/swift/README.md

 To build all Swift components simply run SCons.
 On Mac OS X and Linux you run the `./scons` command.
 On Windows you run the `scons.bat` command in a Visual Studio developer shell.

-On multi-processor systems, i.e. most desktop and server machines, you can use the `-j NUMBER_OF_PARALLEL_TASKS` flag to speed up build time.
+On multi-processor systems, i.e. most desktop and server machines, you can use the `-j NUMBER_OF_PARALLEL_TASKS` flag, or pass the `max_jobs=1` to the `scons` command to speed up build time.
+The `max_jobs=1` argument will set the number of parallel tasks to the number of CPU cores available.
+Note that each parallel task increases the memory requirements for the overall build process.

 ## Platform Specific Instructions
 ### Mac OS X